reincas/Lanthanide/docs/internals.md

     matrix /= 2.7
 ```

+A `Matrix` object can be transformed to a different coupling scheme, using its method `transform(coupling)`.
+Calling
+the method `diagonalise()` on a symmetric matrix delivers the vector of eigenvalues and the array of eigenvectors
+(columns).
+If the coupling scheme of the matrix is SLJM or SLJ, the method `fast_diagonalise()` provides a faster
+means of diagonalising the matrix utilizing the sorted J spaces of these coupling schemes.

-The generation of your own `Matrix` object requires a `Lanthanide` object in the first argument `ion` and a
+The generation of your own `Matrix` object from a given 2D numpy array requires a `Lanthanide` object in the first
-2D numpy array in the second argument `array`.
-This is followed by an optional `name` string and the optional
+argument `ion` and the array in the second argument `array`.
+This is followed by an optional `name` string and the
-`coupling` class (default: `Coupling.Product`) of the given numeric array:
+optional `coupling` class (default: `Coupling.Product`) of the given numeric array:

 ```
 from lanthanide import Lanthanide, Coupling, Matrix